Convergence of discrete Aubry-Mather model in the continuous limit: Acknowledgement

 \section{Acknowledgement}

-We would like to thank A. Fathi for the opportunity to have an access to his preprint ``Convergence of the solutions of the discounted equation" ( joint work with A. Davini, R. Iturriaga and M. Zavidovique), which help a lot for our understanding of the convergence of the discounted weak KAM solution in the discrete case.
+We would like to thank A. Fathi for the opportunity to have an access to his preprint \cite{DaviniFathiIturriagaZavidovique2014}.
+At the time our paper was written, we did not know the existence of \cite{DFIZ2}.
 X. Su is supported by both National Natural Science Foundation of China (Grant No. 11301513) and ``the Fundamental Research Funds for the Central Universities".
-P. Thieullen is supported by FAPESP 2009/17075-8.
+Ph.
+Thieullen is supported by ANR WKBHJ ANR-12-BS01-0020.